POP ART CONTEST

 Horry County middle school students can create a piece of artwork in the POP (Protect Our Planet) Art Contest.

 Artistic Material: MILK CARTONS

 Entries must be delivered to Horry County Solid Waste Authority’s administrative office at 1886 Hwy 90 in Conway by deadline, THURSDAY, DECEMBER 8, 2022.

-Prize: Winner will be announced at school in December 2019 and will receive an electronic reading device, a plaque, and media recognition.
+Prize: Winner will receive an electronic reading device, a plaque, and media recognition.

 POP Art Contest Rules